presslabs/toplytics/readme.txt

 * You can set the number of posts to be displayed between 1 and 20;
 * It can also display the number of views as counted by Google Analytics;
 * i18n support, requests for translations are more than welcomed;
+* **New:** generate the list of the most viewed posts dynamicaly with JavaScript;
-* **New:** custom templates for displaying the widget are now available and should be included in the active theme folder;
+* **New:** custom template for displaying the widget is now available and should be included in the active theme folder;
 * **New:** the plugin has a set of filters & hooks to be used from the theme files;
 * **New:** you can use some of the plugin's functions if the above are not enough for your customization needs.
 Check FAQ for details;
 * **New:** shortcodes are now supported for easier integration into posts/pages or other widgets.
 Check FAQ for details;